Policy Payment Term

 Regular premium payment term

-A regular premium payment term offers you the flexibility to pay for your premium term for as long as your policy is active.
 You can choose the duration of premium payments - annual, bi-annual, quarterly, or monthly.
 The regular premium payment term is valid for the policy term.

 Limited premium payment term

 In a Limited Premium Payment Term, your payment window is less than your policy term.
-This means you pay for your premiums over a short period (much before your policy expires), but your policy is valid for its own term. are paid for a limited time but the coverage continues till the policy term.
+This means you pay for your premiums over a short period (much before your policy expires), but your policy is valid for its own term.
+Are paid for a limited time, but the coverage continues till the policy term.

 How can I make my premium payment in Term Life Insurance?